-2022 List of Global Systemically Important Banks (G-SIBs)
+2023 List of Global Systemically Important Banks (G-SIBs)

-- The Financial Stability Board (FSB), in consultation with Basel Committee on Banking Supervision (BCBS) and national authorities, has identified the 2022 list of global systemically important banks (G-SIBs).
-The list is based on end-2021 data and the revised assessment methodology published in July 2018, which is applied for the first time this year. - 2.
-The 30 G-SIBs included on the 2022 list are unchanged from the 2021 list (see Annex).
-Within the list, the changes in the allocation of the institutions to buckets (see below for details) largely reflect the effects of changes in underlying activity of banks.
-The higher loss absorbency requirement established with this list will be effective beginning 1 January 2024. - 3.
+- 1. The Financial Stability Board (FSB), in consultation with Basel Committee on Banking Supervision (BCBS) and national authorities, has identified the 2023 list of global systemically important banks (G-SIBs).1 The list is based on end-2022 data,2 based on a methodology agreed upon in July 2018 and implemented for the first time in the end-2021 G-SIB assessment.3 - 2.
+The list for 2023 includes 29 G-SIBs, one less than the 2022 list (see Annex).
+The changes in the allocation of the institutions to buckets (see below for details) largely reflect the effects of changes in underlying activity of banks, with the cross-jurisdictional activity category being the largest contributor to score movements.
+The higher loss absorbency requirement established with this list will be effective beginning 1 January 2025 if there is a bucket increase.4 - 3.
 FSB member authorities apply the following requirements to G-SIBs: - Higher capital buffer: Since the November 2012 update, the G-SIBs have been allocated to buckets corresponding to higher capital buffers that they are required to hold by national authorities in accordance with international standards.
-The capital buffer requirements for the G-SIBs identified in the annual update each November will apply to them as from January fourteen months later.
-The assignment of G-SIBs to the buckets, in the list published today, therefore determines the higher capital buffer requirements that will apply to each G-SIB from 1 January 2024.
+The capital buffer requirements for the G-SIBs identified in the annual update each November will apply to them as from January fourteen months later.5 The assignment of G-SIBs to the buckets, in the list published today, therefore determines the higher capital buffer requirements that will apply to each G-SIB from 1 January 2025.

-&lt;sup>1 In November 2011 the FSB published an integrated set of policy measures to address the systemic and moral hazard risks associated with systemically important financial institutions (SIFIs).
+In November 2011 the FSB published an integrated set of policy measures to address the systemic and moral hazard risks associated with systemically important financial institutions (SIFIs).
 In that publication, the FSB identified as global systemically important financial institutions (G-SIFIs) an initial group of G-SIBs, using a methodology developed by the BCBS.
 The November 2011 report noted that the group of G-SIBs would be updated annually based on new data and published by the FSB each November.

-&lt;sup>2 The majority of banks reported data as of 31 December 2021.
-Exceptions include three banks from Australia (30 September 2021) and all banks from Canada (31 October 2021), India (31 March 2022) and Japan (31 March 2022).
+The majority of banks reported data as of 31 December 2022.
+Exceptions include four banks from Australia (of which three reported data as of 30 September 2022 and one as of 31 March 2023) and all banks from Canada (31 October 2022), India (31 March 2023) and Japan (31 March 2023).

-&lt;sup>3 See BCBS, Global systemically important banks: revised assessment methodology and the higher loss absorbency requirement, July 2018.
+See BCBS, Global systemically important banks: revised assessment methodology and the higher loss absorbency requirement, July 2018.
 The G-SIB assessment methodology is set out in chapter SCO40 of the Basel Framework.

-&lt;sup>4 In case of a bucket decrease, the lower level of loss absorbency required will be effective immediately, unless national authorities exert discretion to delay the release of the higher loss absorbency requirement (see RBC40.6 of the Basel Framework).
+4 In case of a bucket decrease, the lower level of loss absorbency required will be effective immediately, unless national authorities exert discretion to delay the release of the higher loss absorbency requirement (see RBC40.6 of the Basel Framework).

-&lt;sup>5 G-SIB buffers are part of the buffers in the Basel III capital framework, complementing the Basel III minimum capital requirements.
+G-SIB buffers are part of the buffers in the Basel III capital framework, complementing the Basel III minimum capital requirements.
 The Basel III monitoring results published by the BCBS provide evidence on the aggregate capital ratios under the Basel III frameworks, as well as the additional loss absorbency requirements for G-SIBs.